complexlogic/rsgain/README.md

 ```
 yay -S rsgain-git
 ```
+There is also a PKGBUILD script based on the latest release source tarball located in the `config` directory of the repo.

 #### Others
 Users of other distros will need to build from source.
 See [BUILDING](docs/BUILDING.md).

 ## Supported file formats
 rsgain supports all popular file formats.
 See the below table for compatibility.
-It should be noted that rsgain sorts files internally based on file extension, so it is required that your audio files match one of the extensions in the second column of the table to be recognized as valid.
+It should be noted that rsgain sorts files internally based on file extension, so it is required that your audio files match one of the extensions in the second column of the table in order to be recognized as valid.
 |Format | Supported File Extension(s) |
 |-------|-----------------------------|
 |MP3|.mp3|